SophicalMushroom/ChatStats/README.md

 ## Steps:
-run parser.py first then run any of the other scripts
+Run parser.py first then run any of the other scripts

 ## Dependencies:
 * Python 3+